sherlocknow/dsiprojects/project_2/README.md

 - Further reduction in the SalePrice outliers observation was done.

 ### Phase 2 Modeling
 There were multiple iteration of features selection and adjustment in level of outliers reduction and as documented in phase 2 modeling notebook as well, the RMSE score for phase 2 - Lr and LassoCV models were better than phase 1 - LR and LassoCV score.
-If more time was available, I would have explored the interaction terms among the features and its impact on the performance of the models.
+If more time was available,more could have been explored about interaction terms among the features and its impact on the performance of the models.

 The best combination of feature and SalePrice outlier was used for the final selection among the submisions on Kaggle i.e **submission_lr_p2.csv**.

 ## Conclusion:
-**For the training data that was provided for this competition, Linear Regression model to predict Sale Price, performed best through combination of conducting feature selection through EDA, feature Engineering, and list of features with zero coefficient provides by LassoCV model.**
+**For the training data that was provided for this competition, the Linear Regression model that is well balanced and generalizes well could be built through combination of conducting detailed feature selection through EDA, feature Engineering, and regularization by LassoCV model.**